 What to Expect

-Participants on the tour are taken through downtown Vancouver by a guide and told a number of true stories from the city’s past.
+Participants on the tour are guided through downtown Vancouver and hear several true stories from the city’s past.
 The tales range from how Vancouver’s richest families came to power, to class warfare during the Great Depression, to the murder of famous architect Sir Francis Rattenbury.

-While a number of different buildings are discussed and examined in detail, probably the one looked at most closely is the Marine Building which in 1930 was the tallest building in the city (and one of the tallest in the British Empire).
-The tour gives an exclusive look inside the heritage building which is also near where the tour ends.
+While several buildings are discussed and examined in detail, the Marine Building is probably the one examined most closely.
+In 1930, the Marine Building was the tallest building in the city (and one of the tallest in the British Empire).
+The tour offers an exclusive look inside the heritage building, which is also near the tour’s end.
 Along the way, on the regular Sinners & Sweets tour (and not the holiday one) there are stops for attendees to taste high-quality chocolates, macarons and pastries.

 The stories told on the tour are historically accurate and based on real facts.
-It’s a great way to lean about some of the early history of Vancouver.
+It’s a great way to learn about some of the early history of Vancouver.

 Walking Tour Video

 For a good idea of what to expect on the Sinners & Sweets walking tour, check out the video below.
-It shows scenes from when we went on the tour in 2023 (which was when it was still called the Monumental Scandals Tour and before they added the sweet treats element).
+It features scenes from our 2023 tour (when it was still called the Monumental Scandals Tour and before they added the sweet treats element).

 Other Forbidden Vancouver Tours

 Sinners & Sweets isn’t the only walking tour on offer.
-Forbidden Vancouver has five tours which run regularly.
-The most famous and popular is the Lost Souls of Gastown tour which is all about the famous Gastown district.
+Forbidden Vancouver has five tours that run regularly.
+The most famous and popular is the Lost Souls of Gastown tour, which is all about the famous Gastown district.

 Other tours on offer are The Really Gay History Tour (in the Davie Street Village), Forbidden Vancouver (about the prohibition era) and The Dark Secrets of Stanley Park.
 All of them are excellent.

 There are also sometimes special one-off tours or events.
 For example, the Secrets of the Penthouse happens about once a month.
-This tour of the Penthouse Nightclub is led by the owner of the establishment and includes a dinner and Jazz performance.
+This tour of Penthouse Nightclub, led by the club’s owner, includes dinner and a jazz performance.
 It too is exceptional.

 StayVancouverHotels.com